jcaillon/valet/docs/content/docs/300.libraries/tui.md

 ## tui::rerouteLogs

 Reroute the logs to a temporary file.
-The logs will be displayed at the end of the interactive session.
+The logs will be displayed when calling `tui::restoreLogs`

 ```bash
 tui::rerouteLogs